THE COUTTS FOUNDATION TRUSTEES,

 Dr. Linda Yueh is Chair of the Audit, Finance and Investment Committee of the Coutts Foundation.
-She is Fellow in Economics at St Edmund Hall, Oxford University, Adjunct Professor of Economics at the London Business School, and Visiting Senior Fellow at IDEAS, the foreign policy think tank at the London School of Economics and Political Science.
-She was Visiting Professor of Economics at Peking University and serves on the Policy Committee of the Centre for Economic Performance at the London School of Economics and Political Science (LSE).
+She is Fellow in Economics at St Edmund Hall, Oxford University, Adjunct Professor of Economics at the London Business School, and Visiting Professor at the London School of Economics and Political Science IDEAS centre.
+She was Visiting Professor of Economics at Peking University and serves on the Policy Committee of the Centre for Economic Performance at the LSE.

 Dr. Yueh is Chair of The Royal Commonwealth Society, a Trustee of Malaria No More UK.
 She is Chair of Baillie Gifford's The Schiehallion Fund Ltd and Non-Executive Director of the FTSE-100 company, Rentokil Initial, and was a NED of the FTSE-listed companies, JPMorgan Asian Investment Trust and Baillie Gifford's Scottish Mortgage Investment Trust.
-She was previously Co-Chair of the Global Cities Business Alliance and Board member of London & Partners, the official promotion body of London.
+She was previously Co-Chair of the Global Cities Business Alliance and Board Member of London & Partners, the official promotion body of London.
 Previously, she was Chief Business Correspondent at the BBC and Economics Editor at Bloomberg TV, as well as an attorney at Paul, Weiss, Rifkind, Wharton & Garrison.